blacklightpy/vaultofknowledge/World Building/Science and Engineering/Information and Communication Technology/DevOps/Containerization/Docker/Docker.md

     [other options]
 ```
 ### Building a container
+Containers are built using Dockerfiles.
+A Dockerfile is comprised of many instructions and

 When using a Dockerfile, the easiest way to think about what needs to be put into a new container is this way: You're taking some base-level container and adding or overriding stuff in your Dockerfile to ultimately generate a stand-lone container that's a new image.

 So if you're trying a centos:7 container and installing an application into it and make it autostartup and run when you do the `run` command, you'll need to remember these key things: